 Thank you for asking Moore Biological Consultants to assist with this project in Sonoma, California (Figure 1).
-The site is a parcel on the west side of 5th Street and just north of Napa Road in a primarily residential neighborhood (Figure 2).
+The site is a parcel on the east side of 5th Street West and the south side of West MacArthur Street in a residential neighborhood (Figure 2).
 The purpose of this assessment is to describe existing biological resources in the project site, identify potentially significant impacts to biological resources from the project, and provide recommendations for how to reduce those impacts to a less-than-significant level.
 The work involved reviewing databases, aerial photographs, and documents, and conducting a field survey to document vegetation communities, potentially jurisdictional Waters of the U.S. and/or wetlands, and potentially suitable habitat for or presence of special-status species.
 This report details the methodology and results of our investigation.